gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>Were there any specific challenges or areas where this person faced difficulties?
+Were there any specific challenges or areas where this person faced difficulties?
-How did they handle those situations?</p>
+How did they handle those situations?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>